For revised post containing more tips on how to view the Perseids see The Perseids 2021.

 What causes the Perseids?

 A comet called Swift-Tuttle orbits the Sun every 133 years.
-As it orbits the Sun it leaves a cloud of debris in its wake, where material has crumbled away from the surface.
-Over a long period of time all this material has formed a wide oval-shaped ring in the same orbit as the comet.
+As it orbits, material crumbles away from its surface.
+Over a long period of time this shedded material has formed a wide oval-shaped ring in the same orbit as the comet.

-Once a year, and at the same time each year, the Earth passes through this ring of debris.
+At the same time each year, the Earth passes through this ring of debris.
 When this happens some of the particles hit the Earth’s atmosphere.
 This is what causes the Perseids meteor shower.
-As you can see from the diagram the ring is fairly wide and is composed of an huge number of smaller particles.
-The Earth first crosses this ring in late July and takes until late August to get the other side.
+The debris ring is fairly wide and the Earth first crosses it in late July and takes until late August to get the other side.
 The thickest part of it is encountered around 12-13 August and this is the date on which the Perseid shower is at its most prolific.

 When is the best time to observe the Perseids?